GalleryPal

 🟢 Normal Feedback

-Simple text edits included…
+Simple edits included…

 Other feedback to consider